Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 ### More Performance for More Things

+If you thought the scale and density of environments that Entities Graphics could handle was impressive, just wait until you see what Kinemation can handle!

-Kinemation is built to handle heavily populated scenes, and offers various tools to help you squeeze the most performance out of your virtual world.
-It uses a special culling system that analyzes the results of frustum culling to minimize the amount of data that needs to be sent to the GPU.
+Kinemation is faster than Entities Graphics in nearly every aspect, but especially for dynamic entities and LOD handling.
+It uses a special culling system that analyzes the results of frustum culling to minimize the amount of data that needs to be sent to the GPU each frame.
 This means the GPU spends less time waiting for and ingesting data and more time rendering.
 Both CPU and GPU performance benefit from this technique.
 On some projects, this optimization alone can double framerates.

 Submesh sharing is always on in Kinemation, including for skinned meshes.
 It